 To find job opportunities look at local newspapers – print version and most local newspapers usually have a website too.
 Networking is also a good way to find out about potential job opportunities – many jobs are never advertised.

 An entry level role is good way to learn about a business.
 Logistics and transport employers have a good track record of nurturing talent where they see it.
 There are many examples of those now holding senior positions having started on the shop floor as a warehouse operative or similar type role.

 In the resources section of these careers pages you will find some useful links that will help you to identify potential employers in the logistics, supply chain and transport sectors.

 Novus is one of our initiatives designed to attract, encourage and increase the numbers of talented young personnel joining the logistics sector and will guarantee a graduate job after the completion of a four year course; one of those years being an industrial placement.

-Placements is a trial service which is currently free to students, graduates and their prospective employers.
+Placements are a trial service which are currently free to students, graduates and their prospective employers.